Say Goodbye to Overdraft Fees for Good

 First of all, depending upon a $30-fee-per-incident program (like overdraft) as an emergency plan is as ridiculous as using a payday loan to “fill” the financial gaps before your next paycheck.
 Both options take an obviously bad situation and make it far worse.

-Second, if your afraid of the embarrassment caused by a declined debit card, take that fear and use it as motivation to spend at least 15 minutes every week getting to know your finances better.
+Second, if you’re afraid of the embarrassment caused by a declined debit card, take that fear and use it as motivation to spend at least 15 minutes every week getting to know your finances better.
 Set aside 15 minutes every Saturday morning or Monday night, or Thursday at lunch (make it a habit) and ensure that your account is balanced and determine what bills need to be paid in the upcoming week and how.
 This 15 minute “financial check-up” can do wonders for your financial health, both in preventative and restorative terms.

 Finally, when it comes to options to overdraft, consider (probably in order) the following as a few of several possible solutions: